Registration closes Wednesday for an economic conference on the North Bay’s recovery.

-The Business Journal’s 25th annual Outlook Conference March 2 in collaboration with the Sonoma State University School of Business and Economics will focus on the North Bay fire recovery, including the first assessment of the full economic impact of the fires and local stories of resilience and rebuilding.
+The Business Journal’s 25th annual Sonoma State University Economic Outlook Conference Friday includes the first assessment of the full economic impact of the fires and local stories of resilience and rebuilding.

 “A good friend told me recently that our region will never be the same — it will be better,” said Business Journal Publisher Brad Bollinger.
 “Yes, there will be serious economic issues to discuss at this conference, but there will also be stories about recovery and moving into the future.”